General Loan Requirements & Regulations

 Aggregate Limits: Aggregate limit is the maximum amount that a student can receive in federal Stafford loan eligibility.

 Stafford Loan aggregate limits are as follows for undergraduate and graduate students:

 - Dependent undergraduate students: $31,000 total, of which $23,000 can be subsidized

 - Independent undergraduate students or dependent students with a parent PLUS loan denial: $57,500 total, of which $23,000 can be subsidized

 - Graduate students: $138,500 total, of which $23,000 can be subsidized

 Students can review all loans received through the federal education loan programs at www.nslds.ed.gov.

 Proration of Stafford Loans

-Columbia College is required by federal regulations to prorate, or adjust Stafford loan amounts when students have less than a full year's worth of courses (24 credit hours) left to complete their degree.
+Columbia College is required by federal regulations to prorate, or adjust, Stafford loan amounts when students have less than a full year's worth of courses (24 credit hours) to complete their degree.
 If a student will graduate in less than four 8-weeks sessions or in one semester for a 16-week student, Columbia College is required to prorate.
-The financial aid office will calculate an eligible percentage amount for the expected remaining sessions and student will be notified by CougarMail.
+The financial aid office will calculate an eligible percentage amount for the expected remaining sessions and the student will be notified by CougarMail.